-The UPMC Vision and Rehabilitation Tower, expected to open in late 2022, is being designed for the many patients in the Pittsburgh region and beyond who need physical rehabilitation and those who have diseases of the eye or vision impairment.
+UPMC Vision and Rehabilitation at UPMC Mercy, expected to open in late 2022, is being designed for the many patients in the Pittsburgh region and beyond who need physical rehabilitation and those who have diseases of the eye or vision impairment.

 Highlights of the new nine-story tower will include: